mhm-ufz/mHM/doc/nml/config_time.md

 Global model time step `time_step`

-Global model update cadence in hours (currently 1 or 24).
+Global model update cadence in hours.
+The supported values are whole divisors of one day.
 This controls how often process containers are updated and is independent of the support interval of input data.
+Individual process components may support only a subset of these globally valid cadences.

 Summary:
 - Type: `integer(i4), dimension(n_domains)`
 - Declared required: no
 - Input required: no
 - Default: `1`
+- Allowed values: `1`, `2`, `3`, `4`, `6`, `8`, `12`, `24`

 ### share_time_step